App-vNext/Polly/docs/strategies/circuit-breaker.md

 ### 1 - Using different sleep duration between retry attempts based on Circuit Breaker state

 Imagine that we have an inner Circuit Breaker and an outer Retry strategies.

 We would like to define the retry in a way that the sleep duration calculation is taking into account the Circuit Breaker's state.

 ❌ DON'T

-Use closure to branch based on circuit breaker state:
+Use a closure to branch based on circuit breaker state:

 <!-- snippet: circuit-breaker-anti-pattern-1 -->
 ```cs